-We adopt the approach of self-stabilization~\cite{dijkstra}.
-A protocol is called \emph{self-stabilizing} if it stabilizes with probability 1 from an \emph{arbitrary} configuration\footnote{ For a self-stabilizing protocol, it is equivalent to consider probability 1 and fixed probability $p > 0$ of correctness.
-Since every failure to reach a correct stable configuration simply results in another configuration from which the protocol has probability $p$ to correctly stabilize, so with probability 1 it eventually happens.
-This is unlike the case of an initialized population, where a protocol can have probability $0 < p < 1$ of correctly stabilizing. } (resulting from any number of transient faults).
-Non-self-stabilizing leader election is easily solvable using only one bit of memory per agent by the single transition $(\ell,\ell) \to (\ell,f)$ from an initial configuration of all $\ell$'s: when two candidate leaders meet, one becomes a follower $f$.
+We adopt the approach of self-stabilization~\cite{dijkstra,DBLP:conf/opodis/AngluinAFJ05}.
+A protocol is called \emph{self-stabilizing} if it stabilizes with probability 1 from an \emph{arbitrary} configuration\footnote{ For a self-stabilizing protocol, it is equivalent to consider probability 1 and fixed probability $p > 0$ of correctness; See Section~\ref{sec:preliminaries}. } (resulting from any number of transient faults).
+Non-self-stabilizing (a.k.a., \emph{initialized}) leader election is easily solvable using only one bit of memory per agent by the single transition $(\ell,\ell) \to (\ell,f)$ from an initial configuration of all $\ell$'s: when two candidate leaders meet, one becomes a follower $f$.
 However, this protocol fails (as do nearly all other published leader election protocols) in the self-stabilizing setting from an all-$f$ configuration.
 Thus, any self-stabilizing leader election (SSLE) protocol must be able not only to reduce multiple potential leaders to one, but also to create new leaders.
 A particular challenge here is a careful verification of leader absence, to avoid creating excess leaders forever.